stm32-periph/stm32f10/Project/STM32F10x_StdPeriph_Examples/FLASH/Write_Protection/readme.txt

 for the STM32F10x FLASH:

 - Enable Write protection:
-To enable the Write Protection, uncomment the line "#define WriteProtection_Enable" in main.c file.
+   To enable the Write Protection, uncomment the line "#define WRITE_PROTECTION_ENABLE" in main.c file.
    To protect a set of pages, the user has to call the function FLASH_EnableWriteProtection.
    The parameter of this function will define the number of pages to be protected.
    To load the new option byte values, a system Reset is necessary, for this, the function NVIC_SystemReset() is used.

 - Disable Write protection:
-To disable the Write Protection, uncomment the line "#define WriteProtection_Disable" in main.c file.
+   To disable the Write Protection, uncomment the line "#define WRITE_PROTECTION_DISABLE" in main.c file.
    To disable the write protection of the STM32F10x Flash, an erase of the Option Bytes is necessary.
 This operation is done by the function FLASH_EraseOptionBytes.
    To load the new option byte values, a system Reset is necessary, for this, the function NVIC_SystemReset() is used.

 If the desired pages are not write protected, an erase and a write operation are performed.

 @par Directory contents